 Due to the science involved it would be dishonest to give a hard millisecond number.
-The short explanation is: like the human ear, imitone reacts more quickly to higher-pitched sounds.
+Like the human ear, imitone reacts more quickly to higher-pitched sounds.

 The long explanation:

-imitone's algorithm can lock onto a tone and begin playing it in 3-7 periods of the tone.
-The number of periods depends on how "simple" the tone is.
+The latest imitone algorithm can lock onto a tone and begin playing it in 2-4 periods of the tone, plus 5 milliseconds for confirmation.
+The number of periods depends on how "complex" the tone is.
 Whistles and high vocal notes are very simple, while deep, gritty sounds are more complex and tend to respond more slowly.
-To find the millisecond latency for a given pitch, divide a number between 3000 and 7000 by its frequency.
-For instance, an alto "A4" note at 440hz will pick up in 7 - 16 milliseconds -- typically closer to 7 because at this range the voice is clear.
-A3 doubles those numbers while A5 halves them.
+To find the millisecond latency for a given pitch, divide a number between 2000 and 4000 by its frequency and add 5.
+Notes above C3 (the bottom of the tenor range) will typically respond within 30 milliseconds.

 imitone should run on almost any PC or Mac from the last 6 years.

 You will need a microphone, some headphones and a music app.